Important information about the use of our website and how we protect your data

-We may transfer your information to Australia, Belgium, Brazil, China, France, India, Italy, Malaysia, Netherlands, Peru, Romania, Turkey, United Arab Emirates and the USA, by sharing it with our other TPC Leadership offices.
+We may transfer your information to any of the countries where we hold an office.
 We do this by using the European Commission’s model clauses.

 If you have any questions about how long we keep your information, please write to us using our Contact Form.